a13xp0p0v/kernel-hardening-checker/README.md

   -s SYSCTL, --sysctl SYSCTL
                         check the security hardening options in the sysctl output file (`sudo sysctl -a > file`)
-  -v VERSION, --kernel-version VERSION
+  -v KERNEL_VERSION, --kernel-version KERNEL_VERSION
                         extract the version from the kernel version file (contents of /proc/version)
   -p {X86_64,X86_32,ARM64,ARM}, --print {X86_64,X86_32,ARM64,ARM}
                         print the security hardening recommendations for the selected microarchitecture